Vin-dictive/fake-real-news-detection/README.md

 Please read our [Code of Conduct](CODE_OF_CONDUCT.md) before contributing.

 ## License

-## License
-- **Code**: This project’s source code is licensed under the MIT License.
+This project’s source code is licensed under the MIT License.
+The documentation, reports, and written materials in this repository are licensed under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license.
 See the [LICENSE](LICENSE) file for details.
-- **Documentation**: The documentation, reports, and written materials in this repository are licensed under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license.